AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/low-level-settings.md

 ### Block IPv6

-By moving the toggle to the right, you activate the blocking of IPv6 query (AAAA requests).
+By moving the toggle to the right, you activate the blocking of IPv6 queries (AAAA requests).
 AAAA-type DNS requests will not be resolved, hence only IPv4 queries can be processed.

 ### Blocked response TTL